Esmool/SLMP/README.md

 # SLMP
-SLMP is a protocol used for access from an external device to an SLMP compatible device through the Ethernet.
+SLMP is a protocol used for access from an external device to an SLMP-compatible device through the Ethernet.
 SLMP communications are available among devices that can transfer messages by SLMP. (personal computers, human machine interface and others.)

 This project implements a client library that supports a subset of the functionality described in the [SLMP reference manual](https://www.allied-automation.com/wp-content/uploads/2015/02/MITSUBISHI_manual_plc_iq-r_slmp.pdf), mainly regarding reading from and writing to `Device`s.